YoussefMkst/H-NDIR/README.md

 	PT2:
 	send an HTML response using write() >> follow HTTP standards

-##Day4: Dtermine the usage of different pages
+##Day4: Determine the usage of different pages
+	Build skeleton only
 	I have the following pages:
 	Register
 	Login